0x1eef/sourcezap/README.md

 > [4.4BSD](https://4.4bsd.dev) project.

-sourcezap manages a local copy of a BSD source tree in a way that is efficient, scalable, and secure.
+sourcezap manages a local copy of the BSD source tree in a way that is efficient, scalable, and secure.
 It provides consistent ownership and permissions for the source tree, keeps a clean separation between root-only operations and unprivileged operations, and offers a simple